abcsds/HeartRateVariability.jl/docs/src/introduction.md

 The renyi entropy is a measure of diversity and forms the basis of the concept of generalized dimensions.
 [Read more](https://en.wikipedia.org/wiki/R%C3%A9nyi_entropy)

 # Geometric Analysis

+###### SD1 and SD2
+These are the standard deviations of the Poincaré plot along the line of identity and perpendicular to it, respectively.
+The ratio between them, and area covered by them are also calculated[^2, ^3].
+[Read more](https://en.wikipedia.org/wiki/Poincar%C3%A9_plot)

+[^2]: Henriques, T. S., Mariani, S., Burykin, A., Rodrigues, F., Silva, T. F., & Goldberger, A. L. (2016).
+Multiscale Poincaré plots for visualizing the structure of heartbeat time series.
+BMC Medical Informatics and Decision Making, 16(1), 17. https://doi.org/10.1186/s12911-016-0252-0
+[^3]: Tayel, M. B., & AlSaba, E. I. (2015).
+Poincaré Plot for Heart Rate Variability.
+9(9).

+###### Cardiac Sympathetic Index
+This is a measure of the balance between the sympathetic and parasympathetic nervous systems.
+It uses the ratio of the SD1 and SD2 features of the Poincaré plot[^4].

+[^4]: Jeppesen, J., Beniczky, S., Johansen, P., Sidenius, P., & Fuglsang-Frederiksen, A. (2014).
+Using Lorenz plot and Cardiac Sympathetic Index of heart rate variability for detecting seizures for patients with epilepsy.
+2014 36th Annual International Conference of the IEEE Engineering in Medicine and Biology Society, 4563–4566. https://doi.org/10.1109/EMBC.2014.6944639

 ###### Poincaré plot
 This plot is used to quantify self-similarity in processes.
 [Read more](https://en.wikipedia.org/wiki/Poincar%C3%A9_plot)